jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS IAM.md

   - A report that lists all your account's users and the status of their various credentials.
 - **IAM Access Advisor (user-level)**
   - Access advisor shows the service permissions granted to a user and when those services were last accessed.
-  - You can use this information to revise your policies.
+  - We can use this information to revise your policies.

 ## 11.1.
 IAM Access Advisor (user-level)

 - To help identify the unused roles, IAM reports the last-used timestamp that represents when a role was last used to make an AWS request.
   - Your security team can use this information to identify, analyze, and then confidently remove unused roles.
   - This helps improve the security posture of your AWS environments.
-  - Additionally, by removing unused roles, you can simplify your monitoring and auditing efforts by focusing only on roles that are in use.
+  - Additionally, by removing unused roles, we can simplify your monitoring and auditing efforts by focusing only on roles that are in use.

 # 12. Guidelines & Best Practices